altocodenl/tagaway/readme.md

    - Sidebar chunking bug: When user clicks year, months are not shown.

 - Upgrade pop up notice or email when running out of free space.
-- Upgrade to gotoB 2.2.0: add mute events, use teishi.inc
+- Upgrade to gotoB 2.2.0: add mute events, use teishi.inc, teishi.prod = true in server
 - Add mpg support.
 - Share & manage
 - Investigate Glacier lifecycle.